nihaas21/GWU_DNSC_6301_project_Group30/README.md

-Heatmap is a graphical way to visualize visitor behavior data in the form of hot and cold spots employing a warm-to-cool color scheme.
+* Heatmap is a graphical way to visualize visitor behavior data in the form of hot and cold spots employing a warm-to-cool color scheme
+* Strongest postive correlation PAY_0<>DELINQ_NEXT
+* Strongest negative correlation RACE<>DELINQ_NEXT (financial data is widely corrupted with racial bias)

 **Metrics used to evaluate your final model**